 In response to their vulnerable state, the Galapagos National Park (GNPD) and Charles Darwin Foundation (CDF) have made extensive efforts to increase population sizes and minimize the threats the bird faces.
 For example, several programs have been implemented to eradicate, monitor and control populations of introduced rats.
 These have shown to be highly successful and have aided in increasing the nesting success rate of Galapagos Darwin Finch populations.
 Furthermore, since 2006, various conservation management techniques have been tested to determine the best method of ensuring the survival of the mangrove finch population.

 In 2014, based on the results of these studies, the Charles Darwin Foundation launched a mangrove finch-rearing program.
 During the first year, 15 fledglings were released into the wild, and the program has since been repeated two more times on Isabela.
 The most recent release took place on April 26 of this year, where an additional 15 mangrove finches were released onto Playa Tortuga Negra on Isabela.
 Three weeks before their release, the finches were moved to a pre-release aviary where they were given items from the surrounding area to encourage foraging, such as fallen trunks and foliage.

 The newly renovated displays at the Charles Darwin Research Station devote a very well-conceived info booth where video footage brings guests closer to the understanding of the Galapagos Darwin Finch realities, including its conservation program.
-Maps and other visual displays also assist to the overall understanding.
-While these facilities are now open, full opening of the new visitor complex is expected by mid October.
+Maps and other visual displays also assist in the overall understanding.
+While these facilities are now open, the full opening of the new visitor complex is expected by mid-October.

 Reviewed by: Francisco Dousdebés